-We work jointly with other CAMHS providers as needed, and take a “no wrong front door” approach to responding to requests for clinical input.
-Any child or family open to other Children and Families services is potentially eligible for Clinical Service input.
+We work jointly with other CAMHS providers as needed.
+We take a “no wrong front door” approach to responding to requests for clinical input.
+Any child or family who is working with other Children and Families services is potentially eligible for Clinical Service input.

-The Clinical Service is a specialist mental health team and has staff with different skills to meet the needs of young people who need their help.
+The Clinical Service is a specialist mental health team.
+It has staff with different skills to meet the needs of young people who need their help.